Swanscombe: Prehistory

-Bone fragments and tools, representing the earliest humans known to have lived in England, have been found from 1935 onwards at the Barnfield Pit about 2 km outside the village.
+Bone fragments and tools, representing the earliest humans known to have lived in England, have been found from 1935 onwards at Barnfield Pit about 2 km outside the village.
 This site is now the Swanscombe Heritage Park.
 Swanscombe Man (now thought to be female) was a late Homo erectus or an early archaic Homo sapiens.
 According to the Natural History Museum, however, the remains are those of a 400,000-year-old early Neanderthal woman.

 The c.
 400,000-year-old skull fragments are kept at the Natural History Museum in London with a replica on display at the Dartford Museum.
 Lower levels of the Barnfield Pit yielded evidence of an even earlier, more primitive, human, dubbed Clactonian Man.

 Nearby digs on land for the Channel Tunnel Rail Link revealed a c.
 400,000-year-old site with human tools and the remains of a straight-tusked elephant (Palaeoloxodon antiquus), and evidence of water vole, pine vole, newts, frogs etc., indicating a site with standing water similar to a swamp.
 The elephant is thought to have been butchered by humans at the site.